-Pamela is the author of two books:
+Pamela is the author of three books:

 The Woman Who Dreams Herself: A Guide for Awakening the Feminine.